 Avoid Pumpkin Overload With These 6 Michigan Fall Fruits and Veggies

-It’s almost fall and you know what that means…pumpkin flavored everything!
-If you’re not a pumpkin fan though, fear not, a plentiful variety of fall produce are also in season.
+It’s almost fall and you know what that means … pumpkin flavored everything!
+If you’re not a pumpkin fan, there’s a plentiful variety of fall produce that are also about to be in season.

 Based on traditional Michigan crop harvest calendars, here are some of the best fruits and veggies to select in the fall: